 Below is a list that describes some of the general needs for beginning your grow.
 Some of this can actually be worked around depending on the setup you’re using:

 - A Grow Tent – Grow tents are ideal for beginners looking to grow indoors because they offer the grower ability to limit or expand the area they wish to grow in.
 The tent also will aid in controlling smell, protecting your plants from pests and reducing the possibility of light loss.
+Check out our guide for growing weed in closets!

 - Potting Soil and Nutrients- You’ll want soil that drains well but also has proper water retention.
 The roots need water but it shouldn’t be so much that they are not able to get enough oxygen.